tanef/mile-wiki/mile-node-docs.md

 `<wallet_names>` – your local wallet name<br>
 `<password>` – your local wallet password (if there is one)

 This command will lock MILE and emit XDR in your wallet in amount corresponding to current MILE/XDR rate (check [current rate](#blockchain-state)).
-Upon completion check your [wallet state] (#check-wallet-state) to make sure XDR appear in the wallet.
+Upon completion check your [wallet state](#check-wallet-state) to make sure XDR appear in the wallet.
 Otherwise repeat the operation as transaction can be rejected by blockchain.

 **NOTE:** All MILE assets in your wallet will be locked.
 You will be able to unlock MILE by submitting proper XDR amount according to current MILE/XDR rate (reverse emission of MILE with XDR).
 0,2% in XDR is charged for that operation.

 You can start emission with any amount in MILE.
 You will not be able to issue XDR with MILE if you have already locked MILE in this wallet.

-For more information about *emission transaction* command see [Mile Shell Help] (#emission).
+For more information about *emission transaction* command see [Mile Shell Help](#emission).

 #### Register Node